EdoardoVigano/Virtual-Extensive-Read-Across-VERA-/README.md

 4. Download this repository

 ## HOW TO USE THE VERA TOOL
-1. open with notebook Vera.ipynb
+1. Open with notebook Vera.ipynb
-2. choose the file names with target molecules.
+2. Choose the file names with target molecules.
   note: must be a .xlsx files with column name: SMILES
-3. Run the code.
+3. Run the code
-4. you can find a folder named **result** that contain pdf output and excel file
+4. You can find a folder named **result** that contain pdf output and excel file

 ## CONTACT